 The progress of both technology and e-commerce have so far not shown any signs of slowing down, and that may be because the needs of their customers are continually changing, too.
 This channel for retail gave customers more bargaining power than ever, making it imperative for online businesses to truly understand consumer behavior.

 Thankfully, the rise of big data has made understanding consumers much easier over the years.
 Online analytics tools can help marketers uncover a buyer’s behavioral patterns based on what purchases they’ve made and what content they’ve consumed.
 The data obtained helps online businesses determine how they can best provide the products and services that consumers are looking for, as well as what platforms and channels they can use to best reach them.

 The analyzed data can then be used to uncover what customers really want, need, and look for when it comes to shopping online.
 Once this is done, brands can apply the necessary changes to optimize the customer journey and improve buyer satisfaction.

-E-commerce has come a long way, and this short walk on memory lane will perhaps give you an idea as to where it will take you next.
+E-commerce has come a long way and has a colorful history.
+This short walk on memory lane will perhaps give you an idea as to where it will take you next.

 E-commerce: 1960–1994 (The Past)